guettli/python-tips/README.md

 ## Type Annotations

 For me it feels much more productive to write tests, compared to write type annotations.
+I don't think type annotations are important.
+They increase the code size, which decreases the readability.

 # Web Development